|The MGA With An Attitude

 At right, a sister car with rally weather gear and wire wheels, possibly LBL301.

-1958 Switzerland - Hillclimb at Gaisberg and road race near Salzburg and Zeltweg.
+1958 Gaisberg Hillclimb and road race [in Austria near Salzburg and Zeltweg].

 EX 182/41 - fitted with new Twin Cam chassis, engine and wheels, low light front end (similar to LBL301 at Dunrod), now registered as LBL304.